-Sudhakar Karandikar (my first guru and a key influence in my music education) was born in 1944 in Satara, Maharashtra, in a family that had deep roots in the Gwalior school.
+Sudhakar Karandikar was my first guru and a key influence in my music education.
+He was born in 1944 in Satara, Maharashtra, in a family that had deep roots in the Gwalior school.
 His father, Shivrambuwa, was a disciple of Anant Manohar Joshi and later, of Sureshbabu Mane of Kirana.

-Sudhakar Karandikar imbibed the basics of Hindustani vocal from his father and by age 16 had attained the Sangeet Visharad degree.
-Great musicians often called on his father and stayed at their home, among them Narayanrao Vyas, Nivruttibuwa Sarnaik, Gajananrao Joshi, Vinayakrao Patwardhan, Ram Marathe and so on.
-Karandikar greatly benefited from these associations and access.
-Vinayakrao Patwardhan’s guidance and encouragement were especially fruitful.
+Karandikar imbibed the basics of Hindustani vocal from his father, and by age 16 had attained the Sangeet Visharad degree.
+Great musicians often visited their home, among them Narayanrao Vyas, Nivruttibuwa Sarnaik, Gajananrao Joshi, Vinayakrao Patwardhan, Ram Marathe and so on.
+He benefited from these interactions.
+Additionally he was a fortunate recipient of Vinayakrao Patwardhan’s guidance and encouragement.

 Later, Karandikar served on Goa University’s Faculty of Music until his retirement a few years ago.
 Today, he is active doing what he loves most: teaching.